open-mmlab/mmaction2/demo/README.md

 Examples:

-Assume that you are located at `$MMACTION2` and have already downloaded the checkpoints to the directory `checkpoints/`, or use checkpoint url from `configs/` to directly load corresponding checkpoint.
+Assume that you are located at `$MMACTION2` and have already downloaded the checkpoints to the directory `checkpoints/`, or use checkpoint url from `configs/` to directly load corresponding checkpoint, which will be automatically saved in `$HOME/.cahe/torch/checkpoints`.

 1. Recognize a video file as input by using a TSN model on cuda by default.